Clicky

 The goal isn’t to maximize links.
 It’s to make your expertise mappable.

-Doing this manually works for smaller blogs, but it quickly becomes unmanageable at scale.
-This is exactly why I built VizzEx™: a tool that analyzes your entire blog horizontally, identifies content islands, maps semantic relationships across all four categories, and shows you exactly what connections need to be built.
+This is exactly why I built VizzEx™: the first horizontal content analysis tool for AI visibility that analyzes your entire blog, identifies content islands, maps semantic relationship links that AI systems recognize, and shows you exactly what connections need to be built to make your expertise visible.

 VizzEx™ examines all 13 relationship types across your content, assigns connectivity scores to each post, and provides specific recommendations with the relationship context AI needs to see.